Old Florida at its Finest

 Wildlife.
 The area is part of a seasonal fly-over for several migrating birds and butterflies.
 The Apalachicola National Estuarine Research Reserve and Visitor Center in Eastpoint features a wooded boardwalk trail and touch tanks and displays for children to get up close and personal to marine life.

 Beach.
 Beach lovers will appreciate that the St. George Island State Park Beach has ranked among the top in the country by Dr. Stephen Leatherman (a.k.a Dr. Beach).
-The park features nine miles of undeveloped shoreline and has some of the region’s finest birdwatching opportunities and camping facilities.
+There are some great camping facilities and the park features nine miles of undeveloped shoreline and has some of the region’s finest birdwatching opportunities.
+Keen birders will enjoy the natural beauty of the area and be able to spot some magnificent birds, similar to if they were on a Costa Rica Focus tour.
+Binoculars are advised of course, and there is plenty of opportunity to see a vast variety of birds.

 History.
 Take a self-guided walking tour of historic Apalachicola or rent a golf cart to see more than 900 historic homes and buildings identified in Apalachicola’s National Historic District.
 Climb the county’s two historic lighthouses at Carrabelle Beach and St. George Island and Carrabelle and get a bird’s eye view of the Forgotten Coast.